Websites & Web Dev

 • The best contractor websites share a structure, not a particular look.

-• Sub-second load, above-the-fold calls to action, real photos, and reviews convert.
+• Sub-second mobile load, above-the-fold calls to action, real proof, per-town pages, and schema.

-• Copy the pattern, not the template — much polished-looking output is slow and generic.
+• Copy the pattern, not the template — page-builder output in the 50s–70s on Lighthouse caps ranking and conversion.

 FAQ